Table Of Contents

 The infection is usually treated with antibiotics, but you should always seek medical help, rather than trying to deal with it yourself!

-Problems with gallbladder are usually caused by some sort of an infection or passing stones.
+Problems with gallbladder are usually caused by some infection or passing stones.
 And even though passing stones might cause excruciating pain, you will be happy to know that as much as 90% of all sufferers rarely feel pain at all.

 If the patient does experience pain, it is usually located under the rib cage on the right-hand side.
 Some other symptoms are: